ga-wdi-boston-attic/wdi_1_ruby_hw_happitails/README.md

   - Multi-file projects ('require')

 ###Objectives:
-- Practice creating objects
+- Practice defining classes and their relationships.

-###Activity:
-- You should work on this lab in groups

 ###Explanation
 - You are the manager at HappiTails animal shelter.
-You need to manage your shelter by storing and manipulating information about clients and animals.
+You need to manage your shelter by storing and manipulating information about persons and animals.
 - Make git commits as you finish each phase, so you can see the history

 ###Specification:
-#####Object Specs:
+##### Class/Object Specs:
 - Animal:
 	- An animal should have a name.
 	- An animal should have an age.
 	- An animal should have a gender.
-	- An animal should have a species.
+	- An animal should have a species (dog, cat, ...).
-	- An animal can have multiple toys.
+	- An animal may have multiple toys.

-- Client:
+- Person:
-	- A client should have a name.
+	- Must have a name.
-	- A client should have an age.
-	- A client should have a number of pets.
+	- May have pets.
-  - A client should have a hash of pets (with pet names as keys and animal (object) as values)
-  - A client should be able to accept a pet and add it to their pets list
+  - May be given an animal as a pet.
-  - A client should be able to give up a pet from their list
+  - May give up a pet given the pet name.
+  - Will give you a pet given it's name.
+  - Will give you a list of their pets.
+  - Will tell you it they have a pet with a name.
+  - Will tell you the number of pets they have.

 - Shelter:
   - The shelter should have a name.
   - The shelter should have an address.
-	- The shelter should be able to return all the clients.
-	- The shelter should be able to return all the animals.
+  - The shelter can register a client/person.
-  - The shelter should be able to accept an animal (add to it's list).
-  - The shelter should be able to accept a client (add to it's list).
+  - The shelter can check in a pet given a client and a pet.

-- Relationships:
-	- The shelter should be able to give a pet to a client
+  - The shelter can check out a pet given a client and pet.
-	- The shelter should be able to accept pets from clients
+  - The shelter can deterime if a pet is checked given the client's name and the pet's name.

 #####Phase 1
-- Define classes
+- bundle install

 #####Phase 2
-- Animals and Clients can be added to the shelter
+- Define an Animal.
+- Run and pass it's specification/test, (rspec spec/animal_spec.rb)

 #####Phase 3
-- Use pry to test out the functions you have written and ensure that your expectations are validated
+- Define a Person.
+- Run and pass it's specification/test, (rspec spec/person_spec.rb)

+#####Phase 4
+- Define a Shelter it's specification/test.
+- Run and pass it's specification/test, (rspec spec/shelter_spec.rb)

 #####Extra
 - Add a text-interface that